 We were asked for baby’s photo ID and that was naturally the only photo ID we had so it worked.
 We wouldn’t have been able to get it without it.

 Another thing to note is that if you’re getting a Mexican passport at the consulate you don’t bring a photo with you, they take it at the consulate which was a big issue with a baby.
 Long story short it took 3 kind people, lots of help, a white poster on the floor in the middle of the busy consulate, and endless tries.
 And a ridiculously funny photo in Holden’s passport 😉

 Step 6: Other Citizenships & Passports

-Many people kept asking us questions if the baby is going to be American when it’s born abroad.
-Yes, both of my kids are American at birth and none were born on the US soil.
+Many people kept asking us questions if the baby was going to be American when it was born abroad.
+Yes, both of my kids are American at birth and none were born on US soil.

 The US has a jus soli and jus sanguini rule (all countries that have jus soli also have jus sanguini actually).
-There are certain requirements that you need to meet and collect some paperwork, but it’s not difficult nor costly.
+There are certain requirements that you need to meet and collect some paperwork, but it’s not difficult or costly.
 We’ve done it twice now.

 As this is a common question, I actually wrote a separate post on how to get an American passport for a baby born abroad.